 The Police Legal Advisor, Tamara Bogosian, is a Santa Ana Assistant City Attorney who is assigned full-time to provide legal advise to the Chief of Police and the entire Department.
 In addition, the Police Legal Advisor often represents the Department in litigation and other legal functions pertaining to police and public safety matter.

-Chief Valentins' Executive Officer, Commander Jose Gonzalez, handles a variety of special projects for the Chief and also oversees the Public Information Officer, Professional Standards (Internal Affairs), and the Honor Guard.
-Professional Standards is staffed by four police sergeants, a police corporal, and two part-time office assistants.
+Chief Valentins' Executive Officer, Commander Jose Gonzalez, handles a variety of special projects for the Chief and also oversees the Public Information Officer, Internal Affairs Division, and the Honor Guard.
+Internal Affairs is staffed by three police sergeants, a police corporal, and two part-time office assistants.
 This unit is responsible for investigating allegations of employee misconduct, officer-involved shootings, in-custody deaths, as well as conducting organizational audits and representing the Department in providing records during court hearings.
 The Honor Guard is voluntary assignment of members who represent the Department at funerals and other public functions.

 The Public Information Officer (PIO), Corporal Anthony Bertagna, is responsible for providing timely and transparent information to the media and members of the public concerning police matters.
 By actively utilizing social media platforms such as Facebook, Twitter, Nixle, and Instagram, the Department has increased its ability to efficiently provide the public with information concerning public safety matters.